PreetSangha/AdvancedDistributedSystemsDesign/01 - Fallacies of Distributed Computing.md

 - your message could have been received but no reply returned
 - your message may never have been received
 - you could introduce some abstraction for reliability such as store/forward queuing etc
-- if you introduce this then you have to consider that this must be asynchronous in nature, since you can't guarantee when the message will be delivered.You can only assume that it will be.
+- if you introduce this then you have to consider that this must be asynchronous in nature, since you can't guarantee when the message will be delivered.
+You can only assume that it will be.
 - there you cannot rely on doing request/response synchronous behaviour in distributed systems on an unreliable network

 ## 2. Latency isn't a problem

-- if a cpu cycle is 1s then memory is the order of minutes, local disk is the order of days, and call across the US (real term 40ms) is in the order of a number of years when scaled up.
+- if a cpu cycle is 1s then memory is the order of minutes, local disk is the order of days, and call across the US (real time is about 40ms) is in the order of a number of years when scaled up
 - don't cross the network unless you have to
+- think about how you code a call to a remote service.
+Does your code hide remote calls, for instance through DI containers?
 - if you have to cross the network, then take all your data with you

 ## 3. Bandwidth isn't a problem